developerstevekeago/developerstevekeago/README.md

 # 👋 Hey there!
 I'm Steve Keago

-I'm a passionate Frontend Developer and Mechanical Engineering graduate from Kenya, blending creativity and technical skills to build meaningful digital experiences.
+I'm a passionate Frontend Developer and Mechanical Engineering graduate, blending creativity and technical skills to build meaningful digital experiences.

 ---